zief0002/statistical-thinking/README.md

 * p.
 193	Question 8: tell the students to do a write up like was first shown in class for the sleep deprivation study instead of seeming to ask them to answer the research question based upon just their p-value.
 The way we have the question worded now, it is not clear that we are asking them to write up a report (which we may not be, let me know if we're not), but the suggested answer is certainly saying that this is what we expect.
 * p.
 200: On #7 it says “Ordinary shoe group average heightn:” Delete the extra n at the end.
 * p.
 214	Third and fourth bullets in the box on the margin: Right now, it's not clear that they are right-clicking on the "Dolphin Therapy - YES" percent and "Control -YES" percent.
 It should be clear that they're clicking on the % in each group who improved, because this is the way we were having them calculate the observed results in pages 210-211.

 * p.
-220	Question 1 should be re-worded to say: “What is the treatment variable in this study?
-(Note: when you report what a variable is, you should always provide detail on what all of the possible outcomes for this variable are.)”
-* p.
-220	Question 3 should be re-worded to say: “Organize these data/results (i.e., frequencies) into a 2×2 table.
-Include a copy of this table in your assignment.”
-* p.
-221	Line 6, change the word proportion to boldface type: “each time collecting the difference between the proportion of…”
-* p.
-221	Question 9 should have the following statement added to the end (because we’re allocating more points to it in the rubric): “Explain how you obtained your p-value.”
-* p.
 221  Question 10 should be re-worded to say: “Answer the research question.
 Explain your reasoning based on your simulation results.
 Your answer should include the p-value and should be stated in the context of whether or not yawning is contagious.”
-* p.
-231: Bottom paragraph, second sentence, two typos: “In thoery [theory] this is required, but in practice, once a subject has been selected for a sample, she is usually no longer an eleigible [eligible] candidate to be re-sampled.”
-* p.
-230 	The third sentence has improved readability if replaced as:
-Statistically, we wanted to determine the likelihood of the observed result (..stuff in parentheses…) given all the potential ways…
-* p.
-230, (end of 1st paragraph and start of second):	This text implies that random sampling and random assignment are  mutually exclusive: "the goal of studies that employ random sampling is also very different than the goal of studies that employ random assignment."
-If a study employs both, then presumably it has the same goals as itself!
-* p.
-231, third sentence 	"A simple random sample (or SRS) is a sample in which at every selection from the population, all remaining subjects, or experimental results, in the population have the same probability of being included in the sample as the previous subjects or experimental results."
-I propose we cut this and just go with the definition in the next sentence, which is far easier to parse and I think sufficient.

 * p.
 242, first full pararagraph: "In 1988, results released to the public from the National Household Survey on Drug Abuse created the false perception that crack cocaine smoking was more common among blacks and Hispanics than among white Americans."
 Isn't this statement technically true, and thus not a "false perception"?
 The false perception is that there is a link between ethnicity and crack cocaine smoking, which is different than the correct statement that it is more common among blacks and Hispanics.
 * p.
 244	Rephrase the research question so that it does not apply cause-and-effect:  "In the 1991 downsizing of the Westvaco corporation, were older employees significantly more likely to get laid off than younger employees?"
 * p.
 249, equation before #3:	 Equation has extra “* 100” in it, which should be removed to make the equation accurate.  ((58/137) * 100 = 42.3, not 0.423)